hexops-graveyard/mach-gpu/README.md

 Issues are tracked in the [main Mach repository](https://github.com/hexops/mach/issues?q=is%3Aissue+is%3Aopen+label%3Agpu).

-## Contributing

-Contributions are very welcome.
-Pull requests must be sent to [the main repository](https://github.com/hexops/mach/tree/main/libs/gpu) to avoid some complex merge conflicts we'd get by accepting contributions in both repositories.
-Once the changes are merged there, they'll get sync'd to this repository automatically.

 ## Goals

 * Allow comptime-defined interception of WebGPU API requests (comptime interfaces.)